-You can customize profiles for each user role.
+You can customize profiles for user roles.
 Just create several role-specific profile forms with different sets of fields and settings and add them to the User page.
 The plugin will display profile form depending on the profile owner user role and profile form setting "Make this profile form role-specific".

 Members Directory role settings #

 You can create several member directories with different settings.
-Each member directory has an unique shortcode that you can paste to the page to display it.
+Each member directory has a unique shortcode that you can paste to the page to display.
 You can get the shortcode, change settings or create a new member directory on the page [wp-admin > Ultimate Member > Member Directories].

 Use the setting "User Roles to Display" to select what user roles this member directory should display.
 Read the article Member Directories 2.1.0+ for details.